minio/docs/source/minio-cli/minio-mc/mc-tree.rst

    filesystem directory.

-   For objects on an S3-compatible service, specify the :mc:`alias <mc alias>` of a configured service as the prefix to the :mc-cmd:`~mc stat TARGET` path.
+   For objects on an S3-compatible service, specify the :mc:`alias <mc alias>` of a configured service as the prefix to the :mc-cmd:`~mc tree TARGET` path.
 For example:

    .. code-block:: shell